pporkka/pporkka/README.md

 ## It's me. who 'me' is, you need to read on

 Name: Pauli Porkka
+Based in Finland, available in LinkedIn.
+Look me up.

 ### What have I been doing?

 Couple of decades spent everything from designing and programming software on a information retrieval domain, building installers, running small company's servers and small time SaaS-solution (private "cloud"), Security, SQL Server queries/performance tuning etc. Basically almost everything related to software products.